Kay13051976/Thailand-guiding-light-second/FEATURE.md

     ![Heart, comment, share, connect icon image](documentation/post-icon-image.png)

     - Heart Icon: Clicking this icon toggles a 'like' for the post, increasing or decreasing the like count on its badge accordingly.
     - Comment Icon: Opens the comment section under the post.
 Users can view all comments made by others.
-Users can edit, delete, or reply to comments made by others. also user can reply the reply.
-Users can also reply to replies, facilitating deeper interaction.
+Users can edit, delete, or reply to comments made by others. also Users can also reply to replies, facilitating deeper interaction.
     ![Comment reply for post image](documentation/comment-reply-for-post.png)
-    - Share Icon: Allows users to share the post by copying its URL link.
+    - Share Icon: Enables users to share the post by copying its URL link.
+Currently, the link can only be pasted into a URL search bar.
+The ability to paste it directly into chat or other platform inputs is planned for future improvement.
     - Connect Icon: Sends a connection request to the post owner when clicked.
 If the post owner accepts, the connection count increases; if declined, there is no change.
     - Input Field: Users can type their comments here and press enter to post.
 Each new comment will update the comment count accordingly.